Legalism wrenches the joy of the Lord from the Christian believer… — S. Lewis Johnson

 - Dancers embrace the new creation.

 The contrast is not always obvious, but it’s profound:

 - Marchers boast in their own accomplishments, but dancers know life begins at the cross.

 - Marchers battle sin on their own, but dancers die to the world and let the Spirit live through them.

 - Marchers use the law as a checklist for living, but dancers embrace the new creation that is the Christian life—new nature, new desires, and new habits.

 - The marcher’s melody is law, but the dancer’s movements are grace-filled.

 So if you’re afraid of looking different in the dance, then I want to reassure you—you’ll look totally different.
 We each need grace for different things in our lives.
 Sure, we are dancing in the same Spirit, but our dances are individually choreographed.
 He will lead you differently.
-Step onto the dance floor and experience the adventure.

 Lord of the Dance, as I dance with You, I realize that You lead intimately—knowing my personality, struggles, desires, and talents.
 Fill my line of vision so I stop copying the steps of others and let You lead me into the adventurous, abundant life in the Spirit.
 Amen.